Calls to declare racism a public health crisis grow louder amid pandemic, police brutality

 “What the congresswomen have done is a first step; they’ve asked the CDC to use their skills to figure this out,” Bassett said.
 “The point is to begin — and not to undermine the process by saying ‘give me a road map or get out of the driver’s seat.’ ”

-In the short term, effective policies could produce better data, greater visibility of issues, and federal programming that is commensurate with need, Bassett said.
+In the short term, effective policies could produce better data, greater visibility of issues and federal programming that is commensurate with need, Bassett said.

 Another challenge will be protecting public health leadership, which Bassett said is under threat at the city and state levels.
 Throughout the year, several public health officials around the United States — many of them women — have left their jobs amid threats and pushback stemming from the pandemic.